Blackspo0n/UiPath-Parallel-Background-RE-Framework/README.md

 # Parallel Background RE-Framework Template
-UiPath workflows which doesn´t need to interact with ui elements can parallize the occurring workload.
+UiPath workflows which doesn´t need to interact with ui elements can parallelize the occurring workload.
-For this purpose I invented the PABARE-Framework (acronym).
+For this purpose I came up with the PABARE-Framework (acronym).

 This framework can spawn workers up to a configurable limit.
 It´s datasource for a transaction is an queue in Orchestrator or an `object` from a [ConcurrentQueue<T>](https://docs.microsoft.com/de-de/dotnet/api/system.collections.concurrent.concurrentqueue-1?view=netframework-4.8).
-The business process can be implemented in the `Process.xaml` file like it would be in the RE-Framework.
+The business process can be implemented in the `Process.xaml` file like it would be in the RE-Framework  because it utilize the structure of the [RE-Framework](https://github.com/UiPath/ReFrameWork).

-It is build on top of the [RE-Framework](https://github.com/UiPath/ReFrameWork) and tries to improve things that IMHO the RE-Framework lacks behind.
+Besides the parallism it also tries to improve things that IMHO the RE-Framework lacks behind.

+# Use Cases

+I need to find some ;D

 ## How to install
 PABARE-Framework is a template project.
 It doesn´t have a *project.json* file.